tespintom/pyp-u1-c1-collections-hierarchy/README.md

 > **Popable**
-> Popable collections provide the `pop()` method which removes the last element from a sequence and returns it.
+> Popable collections provide the `pop()` method which removes the first element from a sequence and returns it.
 This method must also update `start`/`end` as necessary.

 ----------